 The Emancipation Proclamation: Lesson Plans

-Lesson plan from EDSITEment with many links and resources
+Lesson plan for grades 9-12 with many links and resources.
+From EDSITEment.

 The Emancipation Proclamation Through Different Eyes

 How did different segments of the American population view the Emancipation Proclamation?
 A lesson plan from The Gilder Lehrman Institute of American History.